EEC submission on the AEMC Reliability Frameworks Interim Report

 We need serious reforms to unlock the full benefits of energy efficiency, and that requires a bipartisan consensus and community support.
 The Handbook aims to start a genuine debate on the actions necessary to meet our national target of improving energy productivity by 40% by 2030.

 This long term conversation is important, but we need to get started straight away if we are going to have any hope of meeting this target.
-That's why the Energy Efficiency Council have also released Save Energy, Grow the Economy – 2016-17 Policy Priorities for an Energy Efficient Australia.
+That's why the Energy Efficiency Council have also released Save Energy, Cut Bills, Improve Reliability – 2017-18 Policy Priorities for an Energy Efficient Australia.
 This document sets out our case for immediate action and a set of priority policies which should be the focus of governments around Australia over the coming year.

 We will be consulting on the Handbook in 2017, with a view to developing a second edition that takes into account the feedback we receive and any new data that becomes available.
 In this way, we hope to build a consensus on what constitutes sensible, stable and economically prudent energy efficiency policy in Australia.